Concurrent Alcohol and Meth Abuse

 - Memory problems.

 - Dilated pupils.

 - Muscle contractions.

 - Suicidal ideation.

-If you or a loved one exhibits any number of these signs or symptoms, substance abuse treatment can provide help—call 1-888-744-0069Who Answers? to speak to a treatment support specialist about alcohol and meth addiction recovery programs.
+If you or a loved one exhibits any number of these signs or symptoms, substance abuse treatment can provide help—call for free at to speak to a treatment support specialist about alcohol and meth addiction recovery programs.

 There are many problems that can stem from using alcohol and meth together, including:

 - Brain damage.

 - Chronic liver damage.